Angus Ogilvy: Education and national service

+Career

-After university, Ogilvy worked at the Drayton company and later worked with the tycoon Tiny Rowland at Drayton's subsidiary, London and Rhodesia Mining and Land Company (Lonrho).
-The then-Prime Minister, Sir Edward Heath, criticised the company and described it in the House of Commons as "an unpleasant and unacceptable face of capitalism" on a 1973 court case over the company's management style.
-In the 1970s he was a director of The Rank Organisation.
-Ogilvy's business career ended in 1976, after he was criticised in a Department of Trade report into the company's activities.
+After Oxford, Ogilvy worked at Harold Drayton's Drayton Group and later with the future tycoon Tiny Rowland at Drayton's subsidiary, London and Rhodesia Mining and Land Company (Lonrho).
+Responding to a court case in 1973, in which the judge questioned the company's management style, then-prime minister Edward Heath, described the company in the House of Commons as "an unpleasant and unacceptable face of capitalism".

+In the 1970s Ogilvy was a director of The Rank Organisation.
+Ogilvy's business career ended in 1976, after he was criticised in a Department of Trade report into the activities of Lonrho.